girirajvyas/gof-design-patterns/README.md

         Output:
         Hashcode of instance1: 60675678
         Hashcode of instance2: 1100599114
+        Note: you might have to run this quite a few times to see this different output.
+        As, you cannot predict the thread behaviour
         }
       ```

 **Lazy initialization with synchronized block**
-- To overcome this slow performance we will use this method for initialization.
+- To overcome above slow performance issue we will use this way for initialization.
 - Create a static class variable INSTANCE.
 - We are marking this variable `volatile`, so that any changes to this instance are visible to other threads instantly
 - You can return instance if it is already initialized.
 Now, we add conditions when the instance is null.
 We create a synchroniized block and create an instance inside this block.
 We add an additional null check to avoid duplicate initialization because of two threads.